 The NVMe interface must be available during boot on the guest OS for both persistent disks (PDs) and attached SSDs.
 The kernel and initramfs image (if used) must include the NVMe driver module in order to mount the root directory.

-If you run into issues while setting up your own image with Confidential VM, use the support options to get help.
+If you need help setting up your own image with Confidential VM, you can use one of the support options.

 - Learn more about using operating system images to create boot disks for Compute Engine instances.